 You need Web Hosting and the domain name you came up to start your travel blog.
 Web Hosting is a service where your blog/website is going to sit and serve your audience.
 The Web Host owns the server and hardware that contains all your files, photos, and content so it is essential to pick the right one that can scale up based on your traffic.

 Many bloggers go the cheap route and regret it later (I did) when their needs and traffic increases.
 The Domain Name is your identity on the World Wide Web.
 It is the URL (Uniform Resource Locator) that people type to find your website: htttps://www.alwayswanderlust.com.
 Let us go over choosing you’re the web host.

-Tip: Many aspiring travel bloggers skip this crucial step and get free hosting on Blogger.com, Tumblr, or WordPress.
-This is a mistake.
-These platforms effectively own your content and they are very hard to scale once your travel blog gains traction.
+Tip: Many aspiring travel bloggers skip this crucial step and get free hosting on Blogger.com, Tumblr, or WordPress which is a mistake.
+These platforms effectively own your content, and they are tough to scale once your travel blog gains traction.

 Here are things to look for in a Web Hosting Company